 But how does embedding help in finding the relevant chunks?
 Here’s how:

-- We first embed all the chunks as well as the the user’s query into numerical vectors using an embedding model of our choice
+- We first embed all the chunks as well as the user’s query into numerical vectors using an embedding model of our choice.
+So if we have 1000 chunks, we will have 1000 chunk embedding vectors and 1 query embedding vector

 - Next, we compute cosine similarity between the user query vector with each of the chunks